xjensen/skills/jdev/README.md

 ### 2. Drop comments into the file

 At any point, you can drop comments into this working file.
-This is perhaps the defining feature of `jdev`.
 You work in these files instead of directly through chat.
 Comments are denoted by a triple asterix: `*** My comment here... ***`.
 For example:

 ```
 # `.temp/login/login-definition.md`